Magnetic monopole is photon: Magnetic monopole is photon with specific frequency

+where $e:=n_e e_0 $ is as the observed electric charge for some positive integer $n_e$; and $q_{min}:=\frac{n_m e_0 \pi }{k_0}$ for some positive integer $n_m$ and we write $N=nn_e n_m, n=0,1,2,3, . . . $ (By absorbing the constant $k_0$ to $e_0^2$ we may let $k_0=1$).
 This shows that the Dirac-Wilson loop gives the property of magnetic monopole for some frequencies.
 Since this loop is a quantum soliton which behaves as a particle we have that this Dirac-Wilson loop may be identified with the magnetic monopole for some frequencies.
 Thus we have that photon may be identified with the magnetic monopole for some frequencies.

 With this identification we have the following interesting conclusion: Both the energy quantization of electromagnetic field and the charge quantization property come from the same property of photon.
 Indeed we have: